lucypero/config-files-linux/README.md

 Lately I am using Windows for everything, with WSL.
 I realized I could do everything I wanted just fine on Windows.
 WSL2 feels just like actual Linux, and I use that for all my shell needs, using the Windows Terminal, which is actually really good.

-I use Ubuntu WSL but I use the Nix package manager for installing programs.
-Nix has the most impressive list of updated programs on their repositories that I've seen.

 # Pictures

 #### AwesomeWM (I don't use it.)